2,800 More Hujjaj To Reach Madina Munawwara - UrduPoint

 2,800 More Hujjaj To Reach Madina Munawwara

-The first two flights carrying 574 intending pilgrims have already reached Madina Munawwara while 2,800 more intending pilgrims would reach Madina Munawwar on Friday
+The first two flights carrying 574 intending pilgrims have already reached Madina Munawwara while 2,800 more intending pilgrims would reach there on Friday

 According to a messsage received from Religious Ministry's camp office in Madina Munawwara, first hajj flight from Islamabad carrying 362 pilgrims reached Madina at 2 pm local time.